-Several layers from the HERE Map Content catalog (Cartography, Road Topology & Geometry, and Building Footprints) visualized out of the box with the dedicated rendering engine that requires no specific renderer plugin:
+Several layers from the HERE Map Content catalog (Cartography, Roads - Topology & Geometry, and Building Footprints) visualized out of the box with the special rendering engine or a dedicated rendering plugin:

 The Data Inspector is available as a component integrated in the HERE platform portal as well as in form of a library.
 For most cases, the portal application is all you need.
 You can even develop a rendering plugin there.
 The Data Inspector Library lets you create a customized Data Inspector tool for special cases that you might have.
 For more information, see the use cases in the chapter below.